 Scott Berkun is a bestselling author and popular speaker on creativity, philosophy, culture, business and many other subjects.
 He’s the author of six books, including The Myths of Innovation, Confessions of a Public Speaker, The Year Without Pants.
 His work has appeared, or been mentioned, in The New York Times, The Washington Post, Forbes, The Wall Street Journal, The Economist, The Guardian, Wired magazine, Forbes, USA Today, Wired, Fast Company, National Public Radio, The Huffington Post and other media.

-Born and raised in Queens, NYC, he studied philosophy, computer Science and design at CMU, was a manager at Microsoft (’94-’03) and WordPress.com (’10-’12), taught creativity at the University of Washington, was a co-host of CNBC’s The Business of Innovation TV show, is named on 5 U.S. patents, blogs for Harvard Business and BusinessWeek, and has appeared as an expert on various subjects on CNN, CNBC, NPR and MSNBC. is the speaker coach for Ignite Seattle, a finalist in the Amtrak 2014 Writer’s residency program and the director of the film project We Make Seattle.
+Born and raised in Queens, NYC, he studied philosophy, computer Science and design at CMU, was a manager at Microsoft (’94-’03) and WordPress.com (’10-’12), taught creativity at the University of Washington, was a co-host of CNBC’s The Business of Innovation TV show, is named on 5 U.S. patents, blogs for Harvard Business and BusinessWeek, and has appeared as an expert on various subjects on CNN, CNBC, NPR and MSNBC.
+He’s also the speaker coach for Ignite Seattle, a finalist in the Amtrak 2014 writer’s residency program and the director of the film project We Make Seattle.